Optimized Data Rate Allocation for Dynamic Sensor Fusion over Resource Constrained Communication Networks: Problem Formulation

 \subsection{Communication cost approximation}

-We define the communication cost associated with the $i^{\mathrm{th}}$ sensor over some time horizon $T$ as the time-averaged expected codeword length, e.g. Under several reasonable architectures from wireless communications, this cost is an effective surrogate for the (expected) amount of physical layer resources consumed by the $i^{\mathrm{th}}$ platform on the uplink (cf. Section \ref{ssec:phy}).
+We define the communication cost associated with the $i^{\mathrm{th}}$ sensor over some time horizon $T$ as the time-averaged expected codeword length, e.g. The communication cost (\ref{eq:firstcost}) can be interpreted as the time-average rate of reliable (e.g. error-free) communication required to convey the quantized measurements $\{\mathbf{q}_{i,t}\}_{t=1}^{T}$ (defined in Section \ref{subsec:quantDef}) from the $i^\mathrm{th}$ sensor to the fusion center.
+Under several reasonable architectures from wireless communications, this cost is an effective surrogate for the (expected) amount of physical layer resources consumed by the $i^{\mathrm{th}}$ platform on the uplink (cf. Section \ref{ssec:phy}).
 Equation (\ref{eq:entropy}) gave a bound on $\mathbb{E}(\boldell_{i,t})$ in terms of a conditional entropy.
 In the following lemma, we express these bounds in terms of a mutual information. \begin{lemma} For every sensor $i$ and time step $t$, the expected codeword length satisfies